gnugat/gnugat.github.io/_sculpin/source/_posts/2016-04-13-super-speed-sf-react-php.md

 ## Alternatives to ReactPHP

-After running some silly benchmarks, we've picked ReactPHP as it yielded better
+After running some silly benchmarks, we've picked ReactPHP as it was seemingly yielding better results:
-results:

 ![ReactPHP is faster than Aerys which is faster than IcicleIO which is faster than PHP FastCGI](/images/super-speed-sf-react-php-graph.png)